“When you change the way you look at things, the things you look at change.”

 Wills and the Probate Process.
 A Will provides your instructions, but it does not avoid probate.
 Any assets titled in your name or directed by your Will must go through your state's probate process before they can be distributed to your heirs.
 (If you own property in other states, your family will probably face multiple probates, each one according to the laws in that state.)

 Living Trust and the Probate Process.
-Jointly-owned property and assets that let you name a beneficiary (for example, life insurance, IRAs, 401(k)s, annuities, etc.) are NOT controlled by your Will and usually will transfer to the new owner or beneficiary without probate.
+Jointly-owned property and assets that let you name a beneficiary (for example, life insurance, IRAs, 401(k)s, annuities) are NOT controlled by your Will and usually will transfer to the new owner or beneficiary without probate.

 But there are many problems with joint ownership, and avoidance of probate is not guaranteed.
 For example, if a valid beneficiary is not named, the assets will have to go through probate and will be distributed along with the rest of your estate.
 If you name a minor as a beneficiary, the court will probably insist on a guardianship until the child legally becomes an adult.

-A Living Trust is more expensive initially than a Will, but considering it can avoid court interference at incapacity and death, and is private, many people consider it to be a bargain.
+A Living Trust is more expensive initially than a Will, but considering it can avoid court interference at incapacity and death and is private, many people believe it to be a bargain.

-Finally, most people do not give much thought to the wording they put on titles and beneficiary designations on life insurance policies or pensions or even bank records.
+Finally, most people do not consider the wording they put on titles and beneficiary designations on life insurance policies or pensions, or even bank records.
 You may have good intentions, but an innocent error can create problems for your family at your disability and/or death.
 Beneficiary designations are often out-of-date or otherwise invalid.
 Naming the wrong beneficiary on your tax-deferred plan, for example, can lead to devastating tax consequences.
 It is much better for you to take the time to do this correctly now than for your family to pay an attorney to try to fix things later.

-Wealth Management.
 Wealth Planning and Wealth Management are core elements of your (and your family's) quality of life.
-It's an ongoing process not a one-time event.
+It's an ongoing process, not a one-time event.
 Life circumstances such as having a child, marriage, divorce, disability, and impending death affect your financial picture.

 For more information, review our VEPS Page, or please click here to REGISTER and complete the simple QUESTIONNAIRE – and review the various ways that we can assist you and your family with your Estate Planning.

-Isn’t it time to just take care of this?
-Get started today...
-For Free!
+This is the time to take care of your future.
+Get started today - For Free!

 The best time to plan your estate is now.

-None of us really likes to think about our own mortality or the possibility of being unable to make decisions for ourselves.
+None of us really likes to think about our mortality or the possibility of being unable to make decisions for ourselves.
 This is exactly why so many families are caught off-guard and unprepared when incapacity or death does strike.
-Don’t wait.
-You can put something in place now and change it later…which is exactly the way estate planning should be done.
+Do not wait.
+You can put something in place now and change it later, which is precisely how Estate Planning should be done.

 You can also review our Concierge Estate Planning Service under Legal Plans.